-Like two year olds, three year olds are also fascinated by 'treasure'.
+Like two year olds, 3-year-olds are also fascinated by 'treasure'.
 The 'journey' provides interest as well as the destination.
 They often enjoy talking about the experiences they have had.
 This helps them to consolidate their learning.
 Resources can be developed by you that will help the children to talk about their trips, such as photo books, games, etc as well as using commercially produced resources.
 They also love to balance and spin on street furniture such as the cycle railings seen in the picture above.

 Children will need to be given time to walk or have things to occupy them if public transport is being used.
 Being on public transport can be very exciting for young children, especially if they spend most of their time in cars or walking.
 These outings can help expand the world of a young child.
 It will be important to consider the children's interests or possible interests, the distance that has be travelled, and the cost when deciding on where to go.
 The children can be included in deciding where to go and in completing the risk assessment.